refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/antd/add-create-page.md

 -   `useForm` is a **refine** hook that provides the necessary props for the form.
 It also provides the `saveButtonProps` prop that we can pass to the submit button of the form.

-    When you use `useForm` in the edit page, it sends the form data to `dataProvider`'s `update` method when the form is submitted.
+    When you use `useForm` in the create page, it sends the form data to `dataProvider`'s `create` method when the form is submitted.

     [Refer to the `useForm` documentation for more information &#8594](/docs/api-reference/antd/hooks/form/useForm/)